elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 This could be a substring of it (the "WORLD" part):

-When you:
+Eis o que acontece quando o comando abaixo é invocado:

 SLAP a substring ON a string.

 I set the first and the last of the substring to span the entire string.
 This allows you to work your way through the string forward or backward by adding to the first or subtracting from the last.
-You can also:
+Você também pode:

 POSITION a substring ON a string.